Jewish Activity Guide for Spring

 - First, is the Haggadah itself, the text that provides the order of the Seder.
 Here is a free resource that you can use for your Seder.

 - Next is the Seder plate.
 There are a number of symbols that occur through the Seder, but at the center of the whole event is the Seder plate.
 It contains a roasted shank bone, symbolizing the Passover sacrifice in the Temple; a roasted egg, which symbolizes either the spring season or mourning (for the destruction of Jerusalem); maror (bitter herbs), to represent the bitter experience of the slaves; haroset (a mixture of apples, nuts, raisins, spices, wine), symbolizing the mortar the slaves used to build for the Egyptians; and karpas (parsley, celery, or another green vegetable), symbolizing the green of spring.
 The table must also have three pieces of matzah, with each piece used for a different purpose, usually held in a special pouch made to be used during the Seder.

-Shavuot is the Feast of Weeks that recognizes the Torah's reveal to the Jewish people on Mt.
+Shavuot is the Festival of Weeks that recognizes the Torah's reveal to the Jewish people on Mt.
 Sinai.
 It also represents the wheat harvest in the Land of Israel.
 Traditionally, observers make meals that contain dairy – with cheesecake and cheese blintzes being holiday favorites.
 In addition, it is customary to decorate one's home with flowers for the holiday.
-This year, Shavuot begins at sundown on Saturday, May 19 and lasts until sundown on Monday, May 21.
+This year, Shavuot begins at sundown on Sunday, May 16 and lasts until sundown on Tuesday, May 18.

 - Host a cheesecake tasting, featuring a variety of cheesecakes for residents to sample.

 - Decorate vases that can be filled with flowers for the holiday.